 How To Work With Electricity

-When working on a construction site, many firms will have to deal with electricity.
-Whether they are erecting a brand new building or renovating existing premises, electricity will be required to power the site and it is important for contractors to be aware of the risks.
+Electrical safety should be a concern for all construction businesses.
+Whether erecting a brand new building or renovating existing premises, electricity will be required to power the site and it is important for contractors to be aware of the risks.

-There are three main areas builders need to consider.
-As well as the more obvious electrical systems in buildings, they also need to think about overhead power lines.
-Alternatively, they may have to deal with underground cables, which can cause a great deal of harm if they are not properly managed.
+There are four main areas construction companies need to consider.
+As well as the more obvious electrical systems in buildings, they also need to think about:

 Why Is Electricity Dangerous?